ralfw/NMCForecasting/doc/analysis.md

 * **Event**: Something that can happen, e.g. when roling a dice there are six possible events: `1`, `2`, `3`, `4`, `5`, `6`.
 * **Type** of event: *face of dice* or *side of coin*
-* **Observation**: an event that happened, e.g. a dice was roled and shows a `2`.
+* **Observation**: an event that happened, e.g. a dice was rolled and shows a `2`.
 * **Historical data**: a log of observations
 * **Probability**: Likelihood that an event will be observed.
 Calculated by dividing the number of observations (e.g. 2) of a certain event (e.g. `6`) by the total number of observations (e.g. 19), e.g. 2/19=0,11.
 * **Percentile**: Percentage of observations up to and including a certain event (e.g. `3`) in a distribution ordered by event (e.g. `[1,2,3,4,5,6]`), e.g. (4+3+3)/19x100=53%.
 The percentile can be interpreted as the probability of an event being one from a set of events, e.g. the probability of roling a `1` *or* `2` *or* `3` (read: a `3` *or less*) is 0,53.
 Pre-requisite: events are independent of each other.

 ## Forecasting combinations of events
-"What's the probability of the next two roles of a dice being first `2` and then `4`?" or "What's the 'risk' of the the sum of the next two roles of a dice being 6 or lower?"
+"What's the probability of the next two rolls of a dice being first `2` and then `4`?" or "What's the 'risk' of the the sum of the next two rolls of a dice being 6 or lower?"

 The answer to such questions could be calculated based on the distribution of single events, e.g. 0,16x0,21=0,034 for the "first `2` then `4`" question.
 (The answer is more optimistic based on just observed data than it should be if all events were assumed to be equally probable as it is true with a fair dice: 0,16x0,16=0,026.)